-HMS Queen Elizabeth has arrived!
+Visit the home of HMS Queen Elizabeth

-HMS Queen Elizabeth FAQs
+About HMS Queen Elizabeth

 Visitors are able to view the aircraft carrier from three distinct viewing platforms across the Historic Dockyard.
 HMS Queen Elizabeth is an active vessel, operated by the Royal Navy.
 Because of this, visitors are unable to visit the aircraft carrier but are able to view it clearly from different viewing platforms only.

 You can see HMS Queen Elizabeth from three different vantage points across the Historic Dockyard.
 From the poop deck of HMS Victory, the viewing platform at the National Museum of the Royal Navy and on a Harbour Tour.